Airbus cuts delivery goal on Hamburg plant snags

 Airbus has been wrestling with delays to its A321 jets at its plant in Hamburg, Germany for around two years, and a top leasing industry executive said earlier on Wednesday that the situation showed no sign of improving.

-John Plueger, chief executive of Air Lease Corp (AL.N), told the Airfinance Journal Asia Pacific 2019 conference that problems at the Hamburg plant were “getting worse, not better”.
+John Plueger, chief executive of Air Lease Corp, told the Airfinance Journal Asia Pacific 2019 conference that problems at the Hamburg plant were “getting worse, not better”.

 Asked about Plueger’s comments, an Airbus spokesman said: “We are agreeing next deliveries with our customers.”
 The discussions with customers were confidential, he added.